ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 For security and compliance reasons, the administrator name of the crypto unit might be shown up in logs for auditing purposes.
 {: note}

 Repeat this step if you want to add multiple administrators.
+You must add at least as many administrators to a crypto unit as the larger of the signature threshold value and the revocation signature threshold value you intend to set in Step 4.

-### Step 4: Exit imprint mode in the selected crypto units
+### Step 4: Set the signature thresholds to exit imprint mode in the selected crypto units
 {: #step4-exit-imprint-mode-management-utilities}

 When crypto units in service instances are assigned to a user, they begin in a cleared state that is called imprint mode.
 In imprint mode, most operations on the crypto unit are disabled.
-To load the master key in a crypto unit, you must first exit imprint mode.
-The command to exit imprint mode must be signed by an administrator.
+To load the master key in a crypto unit, you must first exit imprint mode by setting the signature thresholds to a value greater than zero.

-1. To exit imprint mode, select the **Imprint mode** tab and click **Exit imprint mode**.
+1. To set the signature thresholds, select the **Signature thresholds** tab and click **Change signature thresholds**.
+2. When prompted, enter the new signature threshold value and the new revocation signature threshold value.
+  The values must be numbers between one and eight and do not need to be the same.
+The signature threshold controls how many signatures are needed to run most administrative commands.
+The revocation signature threshold controls how many signatures are needed to remove an administrator after you leave imprint mode.
+Some commands need only one signature, regardless of how the signature threshold is set.
-2. If prompted, insert an EP11 smart card with an administrator signature key that is defined to the selected crypto units in smart card reader 1, and enter the smart card PIN on the smart card reader PIN pad.
+3. If prompted, insert an EP11 smart card with an administrator signature key that is defined to the selected crypto units in smart card reader 1 and enter the smart card PIN on the smart card reader PIN pad.
+Repeat this operation if prompted for additional EP11 smart cards with signature keys.
+When exiting imprint mode, the number of signatures needed for this command is the new signature threshold value.

-After the crypto units exit imprint mode, `No` is displayed the `IMPRINT MODE` column of the **Imprint mode** tab, which indicates that the crypto units is not in imprint mode.
+After the signature threshold values are set, the new values are displayed on the **Signature thresholds** page.
+Setting the signature thresholds to a value greater than one enables dual control from multiple administrators for sensitive operations.

 When an EP11 smart card with a valid administrator signature key is inserted in smart card reader 1 and its PIN is entered, the smart card can be used to sign multiple commands.
 In the following Step 5, if the reader already contains an EP11 smart card with a valid signature key and the PIN is entered, you're not prompted to insert an EP11 smart card with a signature key in smart card reader 1.
 {: tip}